drmuhammadmohsin/drmuhammadmohsin/README.md

 *	Member organizing team of DoCS-DIBRIS responsible for organizing seminars and workshops for PhD students in University Genoa, Italy
 #### Reviewer
+*•	Reviewer at a NeurIPS 2024 Workshop on Algorithmic Fairness through the Lens of Metrics and Evaluation (AFME), De-cember 14, 2024 – Vancouver Convention Center, British Columbia, Canada.
 * Program Committee Member at the Ninth International Conference on Advances in Computation, Communications and Ser-vices (ACCSE 2024), April 14, 2024, to April 18, 2024 – Venice, Italy.
 * Reviewed conference paper for the Ninth International Conference on Optimization and Applications (ICOA 2023), October 5, 2023, to October 6, 2023 – Abu Dhabi, UAE.
 *	Program Committee Member at the Eighth International Conference on Advances in Computation, Communications and Ser-vices (ACCSE 2023), June 26, 2023, to June 30, 2023 – Nice, Saint-Laurent-du-Var, France.